kovzol/RegularNGons/README.md

 Welcome to RegularNGons (https://github.com/kovzol/RegularNGons)...
 Starting with n=5, s=460
-Assuming r=0 ('rationals only' is off), please append &r=1 to the URL to override s can be incremented until 990
+Assuming r=0 ('rationals only' is off), please append &r=1 to the URL to override Assuming mindegree=1, please append &m=... to the URL to override Assuming maxdegree=2, please append &M=... to the URL to override s can be incremented until 990
 Computation will stop at 470
 Waiting for the CAS...